Medical Marijuana for Arthritis in Florida

 Frequently Asked Questions

-Get Certified for Arthritis
+Get Your Medical Marijuana Card for Arthritis

 Schedule your evaluation with Dr. Stratt.
 Same-day state registry submissions for qualifying patients.